sharii-hacks/E_com_web_Frontend/README.md

 The project focuses on clean layout, product display, and user-friendly interactions.

 Technologies Used
-HTML5
-CSS3
-JavaScript
+HTML, CSS and JavaScript

 Contact
 If you have any questions or suggestions, feel free to reach out.
 Developer: Shahroz
 Email: shahrozbinshahzad@gmail.com